myghost77/openHAB/README.md

 ```

 ### Commands
 Commands are represented as a switch.
 An ON state send to that switch will execute the command.
-Afterwards the state will automatically be reset to OFF by receiving an acknowledgement from the LCN-bus.
+The state will automatically be reset to OFF when an acknowledgement is received from the LCN-bus.
 It doesn't matter if the acknowledgement is positive or negative.

 #### Stop ramp for output
 ```